Springe direkt zu Inhalt

 14195 Berlin

-I joined the group in January 2020 for a two-months lab rotation and then I decided to continue here my PhD journey.
-During my studies, I completed the Bachelor in Biology at the University of Havana in 2015 and then started working for two years at the Cuban Center for Neurosciences.
-After this, I joined the Neurasmus master program in 2017 and completed after two years a double degree in Neuroscience at the Universities of Göttingen and Bordeaux.
-Currently I’m a PhD student funded by the Einstein Center for Neurosciences (until October 2022).
-I am also part of the graduate school of the Bernstein Center for Computational Neuroscience
+I joined the group in January 2020 for a two-month lab rotation, and then I decided to continue my PhD journey here.
+During my studies, I completed a Bachelor's in Biology at the University of Havana in 2015 and worked for two years at the Cuban Center for Neurosciences.
+Following that, I enrolled in the Neurasmus master program in 2017 and, after two years, obtained a double degree in Neuroscience from the Universities of Göttingen and Bordeaux.
+Currently, I'm a PhD student funded by the Einstein Center for Neurosciences until October 2022.
+Additionally, I am part of the graduate school at the Bernstein Center for Computational Neuroscience.

 For a more detailed information, please see my CV.